Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Uncertainty analysis

 \section{Uncertainty analysis}

 There are multiple sources contributing to the uncertainty of $C_{D,\mathrm{bulk}}$.
-In our experiments, we measured the total forces acting on both the blades and the holding frame.
-To determine the forces on the blades alone, we subtracted the forces on the frame from the total measured forces.
-This calculation assumes there is no interaction between the blades and the struts or the acrylic plates—a factor introducing uncertainty that cannot be directly and accurately quantified.
-The proportion of the force on the frame $F_{\mathrm{ref}}$ to the total measured force $F$ is examined, as shown in \cref{fig:ref_share_total_loads.pdf}.
+In our experiments, we measured the total forces and moments acting on both the blades and the holding frame.
+To determine the forces on the blades alone, we subtracted the forces on the frame from the total forces.
+This calculation assumes there is no interaction between the blades and the strut or the acrylic plates—a factor introducing uncertainty that cannot be directly and accurately quantified.
+The proportion of the force on the frame $F_{\mathrm{ref}}$ to the total force $F$ is examined (both computed from the measured $M_y$), as shown in \cref{fig:ref_share_total_loads.pdf}.
 In all test cases, $F_{\mathrm{ref}}$ contributed less than \SI{50}{\percent} of $F$.
 In nearly \SI{60}{\percent} of the test cases, $F_{\mathrm{ref}}$ contributed less than \SI{20}{\percent} of $F$.
 In most cases, the force acting on the blades was significantly greater than that on the frame.
+At the higher flow speeds of particular interest, the load contribution from the supporting strut and plates is relatively insignificant.
 Although the uncertainty from subtracting the frame's force cannot be precisely quantified, its effect on the bulk drag coefficient is minimal.

 However, the uncertainty arising from the variability of the three repetitions of each test condition and from the errors in the material's Young's modulus are quantifiable.
 The standard errors of $C_{D,\mathrm{bulk}}$ and $\mathrm{Ca}$ are calculated as follows: